 Theoretically, you could put enough vinegar on your dog to kill ticks.
 The downside is that much acetic acid, the primary component of vinegar, would harm the dog as well.
 Putting a significant quantity of an acidic substance on his skin could seriously damage it.

 That doesn't mean that apple cider vinegar might not repel ticks when sponged onto the coat in appropriate doses.
 However, if your dog is light-colored, substitute distilled white vinegar for apple cider vinegar when sponging.
 Apple cider vinegar can stain light-colored dog coats.

 How to apply apple cider vinegar

-After giving your dog a bath, sponge on some apple cider vinegar on his coat to help prevent skin flaking.
-The apple cider vinegar should also repel ticks -- and fleas -- and you don't have to bathe him every time to get the effect.
-Sponge enough apple cider vinegar on him to thoroughly wet the coat, then let it air-dry.
+After giving your dog a bath, sponge some apple cider vinegar on her coat to help prevent skin flaking.
+The apple cider vinegar should also repel ticks and fleas, and you don't have to bathe her every time to get the effect.
+Sponge enough apple cider vinegar on her to thoroughly wet the coat and then let it air dry.
 Perform the thorough sponging once a week during tick season.
-Keep a bottle of apple cider vinegar diluted with purified water handy to spritz on your dog before he goes outside.
+Keep a bottle of apple cider vinegar diluted with purified water handy to spritz on your dog before she goes outside.

-If you're using apple cider vinegar to repel ticks rather than a veterinary flea and tick preventive, it's crucial that you check your dog for fleas once or twice daily.
-Besides a visual inspection, use a flea or other fine-tined comb to remove unattached ticks.
-If your dog does have a tick sucking his blood, dab some vinegar on the creature -- white or apple cider -- to ease removal with tweezers.
+Keep in mind that if you're using apple cider vinegar to repel ticks rather than a veterinary flea and tick preventive, it's crucial that you check your dog for fleas once or twice daily.
+Besides a visual inspection, use a flea comb or another fine-tooth comb to remove unattached ticks.
+If your dog does have a tick sucking her blood, dab some vinegar on the creature to ease removal with tweezers.